 MCP Server

 CodeGraph runs as a Model Context Protocol server.
-Start it with:
+Agents configured by the installer launch it automatically — you don’t start it by hand:

 | Tool | Purpose |